asyncapi/website/pages/docs/concepts/asyncapi-document/adding-operations.md

 - Within the `channels` section, add a new channel using the desired channel name.
 Channels are represented as properties within the `channels` object, and their names are usually formatted as paths or topics, depending on the messaging protocol you are using (e.g. `/users/{userId}/notifications` or `user.notifications`).

 - Inside the channel definition, specify the desired operations by creating sub-properties for each operation.
-Common operations include `publish`, `subscribe`, `publishSubscribe`, `requestReply`, and request.
+Common operations include `publish`, `subscribe`, `publishSubscribe`, `requestReply`, and `request`.

 - For each operation, define its details using the appropriate keywords and properties.
 These details typically include the operation type, payload schema, headers, bindings, and other relevant information.